-Before Apple introduced their new sleep stages feature, sleep tracking on your iPhone and Apple Watch was rather lackluster.
+Before Apple introduced its new sleep stages feature, sleep tracking on your iPhone and Apple Watch was rather lackluster.
 Many users sought third-party apps like AutoSleep, Pillow, and more to track their sleep.

-Now, Apple has FINALLY stepped up their game, and they are giving us what we’ve wanted for so long.
+Now, Apple has FINALLY stepped up its game, and they are giving us what we’ve wanted for so long.
 Update your iOS and watchOS now to access this new and exciting feature!

 Note: you will need an Apple Watch that can update watchOS 9 to access the new sleep cycle tracking.
 Apple Watches that are Series 4 and higher can take the latest update.